Just outside of Boston, Massachusetts, lies a small town with a big history: Salem.

 Although the Salem Witch Trials are by far the most famous, it’s not the only area in colonial Massachusetts that endured a spate of religious hysteria where young men and women were accused.

 Surrounding small towns just a 30-minute drive (or back then, a 4-hour horse ride) from Salem were also caught up in the panic.
 In Andover, over 40 were accused and 3 hanged.
-In Topsfield, a further 3 young women were executed.
+In Topsfield, a further 3 young women were executed using the same methods.

 Around 19 towns, with Salem at their heart, make the 1692 Witch Trials the deadliest witch hunt in the history of colonial America.